OGRECave/ogre/Docs/src/material-scripts.md

 The textures in both techniques in the child material will automatically get replaced with the new ones we want to use.

 The same process can be done in code as long you set up the texture alias names so then there is no need to traverse technique/pass/TUS to change a texture.
-You just call myMaterialPtr-&gt;applyTextureAliases(myAliasTextureNameList) which will update all textures in all texture units that match the alias names in the map container reference you passed as a parameter.
+You just call @ref Ogre::Material::applyTextureAliases which will update all textures in all texture units that match the alias names in the map container reference you passed as a parameter.

 You don’t have to supply all the textures in the copied material.<br>